-If you do decide to replace your flooring yourself, here’s what you need to do in order to make sure everything goes off without a hitch (or with as few hitches as possible).
+If you decide to replace your flooring yourself, you must ensure everything goes off without a hitch (or with as few hitches as possible).

 1. Do your research